-Many people are now looking at all sorts of garden ideas for the year ahead; they want to find out how to get their outdoor space back into great shape once the cold and wet winter is over.
-It’s not long now until the vitality of spring starts to wake plants up and get the growth season started in earnest.
+Is Sedum Ground Cover right for me – Many people are looking at all sorts of garden ideas for the year ahead.
+They want to find out how to get their outdoor space back into great shape now the cold and wet winter is over.
+It’s not long now until Spring when plants will start to wake up and get growing.

-One of the best ways to keep any garden beautiful year-round is to opt for sedum groundcover, and the beneficial wildlife you need to pollinate your plants will love it too.
+Opting for sedum is one of the best ways to keep any garden beautiful year-round.
+The wildlife you need to pollinate your plants will love it too.

 What makes sedum groundcover so great?

-Let’s look at some of the benefits and any disadvantages of using sedum groundcover, so you can get a clear picture for yourself and decide if it’s something you should choose for your garden this year.
+Let’s look at some of the benefits and any disadvantages of using sedum groundcover: –

 1. It looks amazing all year round